How Should I Choose the Right Partner for Me?

 There are many women who, above all, seek to have a partner without being “tied down”.
 This might seem almost incompatible with the idea of having a companion and a commitment, but is an increasingly prominent reality: women who, more than anything, value being able to move up in their careers, have control over their things, their decisions, women who are sure of themselves.

-More than anything, look for a partner who makes you happy
+More than anything, the right partner for me makes me happy

 We know that everything we discussed above is not readily available.
 Sometimes, we end up falling for someone who is completely different from us, someone who does not fit into our schemes.
 But do not worry, no matter how different they are, these three points are the most important: